Further Education provider resources

 Developed by the Inspiring Worcestershire Careers Hub team this activity should enable SEND students from with the ability to begin to learn how to research information regarding different job roles of interest to them.

-Developed by the Inspiring Worcestershire Careers Hub team this resource has been specifically
+Developed by the team at Inspiring Worcestershire Careers Hub this resource focuses on Key Workers